Waldemar Gurian

 Gurian was born into an Armenian-Jewish family in 1902 in St. Petersburg, Russia, and was brought to Germany in 1911 by his mother, who had him christened in 1914 as a Catholic.
 He studied with political philosopher Carl Schmitt at the University of Bonn but disagreed on issues of political theology.
-In 1939 after escaping Nazi Germany Gurian took a professorship at Notre Dame, where Gurian founded The Review of Politics.
+In 1923-24 he was editor of The Cologne Volks Zeitung.

+In 1931 he emigrated to the USA and joined the faculty of the Academy of Politics of Notre Dame University as a lecturer and teacher.
+In 1937 he was appointed as assistant professor of politics, and in 1944 a full professor of political science.
+He founded The Review of Politics.
 The quarterly scholarly journal was modeled after German Catholic journals.
 It quickly emerged as part of an international Catholic intellectual revival, offering an alternative vision to positivist philosophy.
 For 44 years, the Review was edited by Gurian, Matthew Fitzsimons, Frederick Crosson, and Thomas Stritch.
 Intellectual leaders included Gurian, Jacques Maritain, Frank O'Malley, Leo Richard Ward, F. A. Hermens, and John U. Nef.
 It became a major forum for political ideas and modern political concerns, especially from a Catholic and scholastic tradition.